tgirke/GEN242-2021/content/en/tutorials/rpackages/rpackages.md

 ### Package development environments

-This following introduces two approaches for building R packages:
+This page introduces two approaches for building R packages:

 1.  `R Base` and related functionalities
 2.  `devtools` and related packages (*e.g.* `usethis`, `roxygen2` and `sinew`)

-The sample code provided below creates for each method a simple test package that can be installed and loaded on a user’s system.
-The instructions for the second appoach are more detailed since it is likely to provide the most practical solution for newer users of R.

-1. Traditional approach using base R functionalities
-2. R package development with helper packages: `devtools`, `usethis`, `roxygen2` and `sinew`

-The sample code provided below creates for each method a simple test package that can be installed and loaded on a user’s system.
+The sample code provided below creates for each of the two methods a simple test package that can be installed and loaded on a user’s system.
 The instructions for the second appoach are more detailed since it is likely to provide the most practical solution for newer users of R.